knkhayam/masjid-fund-appeal-siakh/README.md

 ## Social Media Sharing

 The website includes comprehensive Open Graph and Twitter Card meta tags for optimal sharing on social media platforms.
-The `og-progress.svg` file provides a visual representation of the current fundraising progress.
+The `og-progress.png` file provides a visual representation of the current fundraising progress and is compatible with WhatsApp and other platforms that don't support SVG.

+### PNG vs SVG

+- **PNG Format**: Better compatibility with WhatsApp, Facebook, and other social platforms
+- **SVG Format**: Smaller file size and scalable, but limited platform support
+- **Recommendation**: Use PNG for maximum compatibility

 ## Browser Support